scottishgovernment/resources.mygov.scot/_criterion/channel-shift.md

 Identify and, wherever possible, remove impediments that prevent users from using the digital service, clearly establishing it as the primary channel.
 Plan to provide appropriate assisted digital support if necessary.

-## How point 3 improves their service
+## How point 3 improves the service

 Encouraging people to use their digital service allows they to: